 Look here: “Latest Uluwatu Temple Entrance Ticket Prices” >>>

 Uluwatu Kecak Dance Faq

-Below is the list of frequently ask the question from our customers.
+Below is the list of frequently asked questions from our customers.

-The Kecak dance show proceeds even during the rain, so it is always better to bring a raincoat or umbrella if you find there is a higher chance of precipitation.
+The Kecak dance show proceeds even during the rain, so it is always better to bring a raincoat or umbrella if you find a higher chance of precipitation.

 The Kecak dance show ends around 19:00, which is already dark.
-My recommendation’s better that you book a car with a driver in Bali, and your private driver will pick you up when the Kecak dance show ends.
-Also, you can book self-drive car hire or rent a motorbike.
+My recommendation is that you book a car with a driver in Bali, and your private driver will pick you up when the Kecak dance show ends.
+Also, you can book a self-drive car hire or rent a motorbike.

 The toilet is available in the vehicle parking area, which is quite far from the stage.